 With the popping off of gaming/streaming, 3D animation, videography, graphics, etc, Industries in the past few years, the curved screen monitor market has significantly bloomed.

-But have you noticed what does the curvature mean?
-Here in this article we are going to explain 1500R vs 1800R curvature monitors.
+But have you noticed what curvature means?
+Here in this article, we are going to explain 1500R vs 1800R curvature monitors.

 We remember the times when SAMSUNG launched its first curved screen monitor, things have come a long way since then.

 More and more people are leaning toward purchasing curved screen monitors for their personal Computer setups, which have very valid reasons.

 The standard for curved screen monitors ranges from 1000R to 2300R.
 However, it gets a little tricky when the debate comes down to choosing between a 1500R vs 1800R curved screen monitor.
 This is what we will decode in the following article.

 Curved monitors, as the name suggests, are, in fact, curved.

 These types of monitors have curved edges such that the screen remains almost equidistant from the eye and therefore has a larger field of vision compared to regular flat screens.

 To remain at par with standards, the curvature of the curved monitors is measured by considering the curved screen to be a part of a circle.

 The radius of this circle is considered the curvature.
 It is measured in millimeters(mm) and is denoted by ‘R.’